 A town with an intriguing history

 Historical records of Horsforth go as far back as the Domesday Book of 1086.
-The importance of its location grew as a result of its proximity to the River Aire, and it is believed that Horsforth took its name from the old English hors or possibly horsa (‘horse’), plus the word ‘ford’ - thus meaning ‘horses ford’ - evolving into a thriving community throughout the centuries.
+The importance of its location grew because of its proximity to the River Aire, and it is believed that Horsforth took its name from the old English hors or possibly horsa (‘horse’), plus the word ‘ford’ – thus meaning ‘horses ford’ – evolving into a thriving community throughout the centuries.